The Pirate Bay: Facebook

 After The Pirate Bay introduced a feature in March 2009 to easily share links to torrents on the social networking site Facebook, Wired found in May that Facebook had started blocking the links.
 On further inspection, they discovered that all messages containing links to The Pirate Bay in both public and in private messages, regardless of content, were being blocked.
 Electronic Frontier Foundation lawyers commented that Facebook might be working against the US Electronic Communications Privacy Act by intercepting user messages, but Facebook chief privacy officer Chris Kelly said that they have the right to use blocks on links where there is a "demonstrated disregard for intellectual property rights", following users' agreement on their terms of service.
 Links to other similar sites have not been blocked.

 Microsoft

 In March 2012, Microsoft blocked Windows Live Messenger messages containing links to The Pirate Bay.
 When a user sends an instant message that contains a link to The Pirate Bay, Windows Live Messenger prompts a warning and claims "Blocked as it was reported unsafe".
-"We block instant messages if they contain malicious or spam URLs based on intelligence algorithms, third-party sources, and/or user complaints.
+"We block instant messages if they contain malicious or spam URLs based on intelligence algorithms, third-party sources, or user complaints.
 Pirate Bay URLs were flagged by one or more of these and were consequently blocked", Microsoft told The Register in an emailed statement.

+Google

+In late November 2021, Google removed The Pirate Bay and more than 100 related domains from its search results in the Netherlands due to the Dutch court order.
+Two years later, in December 2023, the link to The Pirate Bay was removed from Google Knowledge Panel.